dashhive/DashHD.js/README.md

 As a **one-off**, HD Path Derivation can be very convenient:

-Note: this approach would **5x slower** for deriving multiple keys because each key will derive from the Root Wallet Key each time.
+Note: this approach would be **5x slower** for deriving multiple keys because each key will derive from the Root Wallet Key each time.

-1. Define the target HD Path indexes to Depth 4 (_Use_ / _X Key_)
+1. Define the target HD Path indexes to Depth 4 (_Use_ a.k.a. _X Key_)
    ```js
    let accountIndex = 0;
    let use = DashHd.RECEIVE;